capsulecorplab/oshw-pm-user-stories/user-stories/notes/1-audience-survey.q1.md

   - any instance of a component in DOF needs to have a (fully qualified?) singular definitive name; this should be one-to-one and onto
     - investigate connection between structural diffing and mapping to other tools in user stories
 - need context as to why a design was changed (e.g., a capacitor was swapped out or removed), or any design decision
+  - this is a kind of annotation capability that should
+    - annotate any element in a project (e.g., components, aspects of components, steps in instructions, any data structure)
+    - include ability to leave commentary
+    - be able to point to one or more element(s) that it is annotating
+    - be able to point to one or more "source" element(s), s.a.,
+      - a Bib reference
+      - another annotation
+      - an "analysis artifact"
+    - be supported in m30ml